ceeh-bnu/ceeh-bnu.github.io/index.md

 ---
-title: Bulma Clean Theme
+title: Coastal Eco- & Evironmental Hydraulics
-subtitle: This is the demo site for Bulma Clean Theme
+subtitle: This is the demo site for Coastal Eco- & Evironmental Hydraulics
 layout: page
 callouts: home_callouts
 show_sidebar: true
 ---

-# Bulma Clean Theme demo website
+# Coastal Eco- & Evironmental Hydraulics demo website

-This website showcases the options for the Bulma Clean theme.
+This website showcases the options for the Coastal Eco- & Evironmental Hydraulics.
 The theme is available as a ruby gem or can be used with GitHub pages.

 [![Gem Version](https://badge.fury.io/rb/bulma-clean-theme.svg)](https://badge.fury.io/rb/bulma-clean-theme)
 ![Gem](https://img.shields.io/gem/dt/bulma-clean-theme.svg)